denostack/inthash/README.md

   <a href="https://npmcharts.com/compare/inthash?minimal=true"><img alt="Downloads" src="https://img.shields.io/npm/dt/inthash.svg?style=flat-square" /></a>
 </p>

-A library for generating integer hash values using Knuth's multiplicative method in Javascript and Typescript.
+inthash is a versatile library for generating integer hash values in Javascript and Typescript using Knuth's multiplicative method.
+With a user-friendly interface, this library allows you to obfuscate predictable numbers, making it ideal for scenarios like 'Auto Increment' values in databases. inthash supports `number`, `string`, `bigint`.

 ## Installation